StevenMayher/431-2021/projectA/proposals.md

 :---: | :---: | :-----------
-Tyler Petrie	|	Paula Ambrose	|	An Examination of Environmental Rascism Factors and their Relationship to Racial Demographics Grace Armstrong	|	Kiran Desai	|	Environmental Factors and their Impact on Life Expectancy Alise Carlson	|	Abigail Basson (**email**)	|	Health Behaviors and Socioeconomic Factors Associated with Unemployment in Four Neighboring States
+Tyler Petrie	|	Paula Ambrose	|	An Examination of Environmental Rascism Factors and their Relationship to Racial Demographics Grace Armstrong	|	Kiran Desai	|	Environmental Factors and their Impact on Life Expectancy Alise Carlson	|	Abigail Basson  |	Health Behaviors and Socioeconomic Factors Associated with Unemployment in Four Neighboring States
-Anushree Iyengar	|	Avantika Bhaduri	|	Individual Behaviors and Systemic Factors as Predictors of Poor Physical Health Days Raunak Nair	|	Sid Dugar	|	Predictors of Violent Crime in 4 states in the US Scarlett He	|	Jiayue Yang	| (**fix YAML**)	Analysis of four risk factors that contribute to the rate of life expectancy in five states in the US
+Anushree Iyengar	|	Avantika Bhaduri	|	Individual Behaviors and Systemic Factors as Predictors of Poor Physical Health Days Raunak Nair	|	Sid Dugar	|	Predictors of Violent Crime in 4 states in the US Scarlett He	|	Jiayue Yang	| Analysis of four risk factors that contribute to the rate of life expectancy in five states in the US
-Alan Kiang	|	Erika Hutt |	(**shorten title**) Effect of Education Level and Income on Influenza Vaccination Rates within the Counties of Ohio, California, Georgia and West Virginia
-Makaela Mews	|	Jeeda Ismail	|	The Impact of Income and Health Behaviors on Poor Mental Health Days Ben Kramer	|	Jacqueline Shaia |	Social determinents of health impact on life expectancy Kristi Lin-Rahardja	|	Nick Latina	|	Effect of Mental and Physical Health on Premature Death Gen Li	|	Jay Wei	|	Analysis of four risk factors that contribute to the rate of adult obesity in five states in the US Harrison Lindley	|	Sarah Nock	|	Exploring Associations between Rates of Suicide and Mental Health Indicators Shruti Raghunathan	|	Norman Luc	|	Assessing Environmental and Lifestyle Predictors of Low Birth Weight Steven Mayher	|	Anna Magoline	|	The Effects of College Education and Environmental Factors on Income Inequality Diya Yang	|	Carly Rose	|	Socioeconomic, Educational, Health, Environmental Factors and Their Influence on Life Expectancy
+Alan Kiang	|	Erika Hutt |	Effect of Education Level and Income on Influenza Vaccination Rates Makaela Mews	|	Jeeda Ismail	|	The Impact of Income and Health Behaviors on Poor Mental Health Days Ben Kramer	|	Jacqueline Shaia |	Social determinents of health impact on life expectancy Kristi Lin-Rahardja	|	Nick Latina	|	Effect of Mental and Physical Health on Premature Death Gen Li	|	Jay Wei	|	Analysis of four risk factors that contribute to the rate of adult obesity in five states in the US Harrison Lindley	|	Sarah Nock	|	Exploring Associations between Rates of Suicide and Mental Health Indicators Cyrus Nosrati | Drake McFaul | (**fix title**) On Life Expectancy Shruti Raghunathan	|	Norman Luc	|	Assessing Environmental and Lifestyle Predictors of Low Birth Weight Steven Mayher	|	Anna Magoline	|	The Effects of College Education and Environmental Factors on Income Inequality Diya Yang	|	Carly Rose	|	Socioeconomic, Educational, Health, Environmental Factors and Their Influence on Life Expectancy